 Registering a company in Costa Rica is a fairly short process.
-It is more straightforward than the process in other countries and it is not required that you travel there as long as you have a Power of Attorney and an incorporation agent.
-Read on to explore the steps you and your incorporation agent need to take to start your business in Costa Rica!
+It’s simpler than in many countries and as with a Power of Attorney and an incorporation agent, you can act remotely.

 1. Pay Agency Fees

-If you are using a firm to help you with the incorporation process, the firm may ask you to pay the mutually agreed upon fees up front to complete the necessary due diligence documents.
+If you’re using a firm to help you with the incorporation process, the firm may ask for upfront payment on services to obtain the necessary due diligence documents.

 2. Choose the Company Structure

-You will need to choose the proper company structure for your company’s needs and activities.
-Then a project plan will be drafted detailing the timeline and what tasks will be completed during each week of the incorporation process.
+You will need to choose the right company structure for your company’s needs and activities.
+Following this, you’ll need a project plan draft detailing the timeline and tasks for each week of the incorporation process.

 3. Translating your Company Name

-A firm will assist you in translating your proposed company name into Spanish and filing an application to reserve your company name with the Costa Rica Registrar of Companies.
+A firm will help translate your proposed company name into Spanish and file an application to reserve your company name with the Costa Rica Registrar of Companies.

 4. Sign Off on Proper Documentation

-The agency will give you the required documents for your country of residency to be signed, notarized, and legalized.
-You will then deliver the documents back to the agency for timely documentation registration in Costa Rica.
+The agency will ask you to sign, notarize, and legalize documents from your country of residence.
+You’ll then return them to the agency for timely documentation registration in Costa Rica.

 5. Open a Corporate Bank Account in Costa Rica

-Once your company is incorporated the law firm will process to open a corporate bank account for the company and deposits the capital to get the business started.
-The firm may also pay incorporation fees with the bank on behalf of your company depending on the firm you choose.
+Once you’ve successfully incorporated your company, the law firm will open a corporate bank account for the company and deposit the capital to start the business.
+Additionally, depending on the firm, they might pay incorporation fees to the bank on behalf of your company.

 6. Register an Incorporation Charter

 A company incorporation charter also called an M&AA, is filed at the mercantile section of the public registry in Costa Rica.
-The firm then gains permission to legalize the company’s bookkeeping.
+The firm can then legalize the company’s bookkeeping.

 7. Register as a Taxpayer in Costa Rica